 From the start, Common Ground has broken new ground.
-In the late 1980s, community members came together to connect city residents to the natural world, grow healthy food in our community, change the way we educate our children.
+In the late 1980s, community members came together to connect city residents to the natural world, grow healthy food in our community, and change the way we educate our children.
 This video shares some of their stories:

 Common Ground’s founders — teachers, environmentalists, concerned citizens, philanthropists — envisioned programs that would use local parks to teach key ecological concepts and to connect youth to natural resources in their own communities.
-These founders believed in the power of place-based education and in the importance of food as a central environmental and social issue:
+These founders believed in the power of place-based education and in the importance of food as a central environmental and social issue.

 The group incorporated as The New Haven Ecology Project in 1990, and set the long-term goal that still guides our work today: to promote healthy lifestyles and model environmental practices at a working demonstration farm, school, and environmental center in New Haven.